 It looks as cool on the inside as it does on the outside.
 It may look old school, but it definitely doesn’t have old school technology.
-There are buttons on the steering wheel to control almost all parts of your entertainment system, it has a powerful aircon system which cools down the inside of the car instantly!
+There are buttons on the steering wheel to control almost all parts of your entertainment system, it has a powerful aircon system that cools down the inside of the car instantly!
 Its small infotainment screen gives you everything you want, without being too big and bulky and taking up too much room on the dashboard – anything bigger would probably look silly is this compact car.
 The Fiat 500 came with all the tech anyone could really need.
-It’s basic, but covers all aspects – any more technology in this car I think would push it over the edge.
+It’s basic but covers all aspects – any more technology in this car I think would push it over the edge.

 The Tipo was full of tech.
-There were buttons, dials and switches everywhere and even after spending an hour in the car, I still didn’t figure out what everything did (I guess I could’ve read the manual but I’m the type of person who likes to guess my way through everything) – however, there were a couple of really cool features that I’ll share with you.
-The built in sat nav had a mode where it showed buildings in 3D, which was a fun surprise – it meant I could see what buildings were behind other buildings, before I’d even driven around them!
+There were buttons, dials, and switches everywhere, and even after spending an hour in the car, I still didn’t figure out what everything did (I guess I could’ve read the manual but I’m the type of person who likes to guess my way through everything) – however, there were a couple of really cool features that I’ll share with you.
+The built-in sat nav had a mode where it showed buildings in 3D, which was a fun surprise – it meant I could see what buildings were behind other buildings before I’d even driven around them!
 It sounds strange, but it helped when figuring out where I was and how far away my destination was.
 Another thing that the Tipo had was the option to change the support in the back of the driver’s seat.
 As a 23 year old who feels like a 93 year old, this was a nice feature and made the drive even more comfortable!

 The winner of the technology round?

 For me, it’s got to be the Tipo!
-From the tech I discovered, it had everything I wanted and even added extras that I’d never considered, which are always a nice surprised when stepping into a new car for the first time!
+From the tech I discovered, it had everything I wanted and even added extras that I’d never considered, which are always a nice surprise when stepping into a new car for the first time!
 I also know that if I were to spend more time discovering what the Tipo has to offer, I’d likely find even more tech that I could enjoy.

 The driving style

 Driving the 500 felt almost exactly as I thought it would.
-As the proud owner of another small car I hoped it would feel compact, light and easy to manoeuvre – and it didn’t disappoint.
+As the proud owner of another small car I hoped it would feel compact, light, and easy to maneuver – and it didn’t disappoint.
 I had no worries when it came to taking the 500 for a drive because I was used to nipping around in a small car of my own.
 This was a huge perk for me, and I would be tempted to get this as my first car, too.
 After being in driving lessons driving a small car, it would worry me to hop into anything too big straight away.

 This car is a lot bigger than the 500, which made me panic at first.
 I wasn’t used to driving anything too big, so I had no idea how this would feel when I was behind the wheel.
 I have to say though, once I got the Tipo out and on the road, I absolutely loved it!
 It really felt like I had some power behind me, and I got up to the speed limit really quickly.
 The Tipo also has the benefit of having 6 gears!
 Now I don’t know about you, but sometimes when driving along the motorway in 5th gear, I often wish there was another gear I could put my car in to, and this car had it!
-It was a comfortable drive, and I felt safe and secure behind the wheel even when I was doing 70mph - winning all round!
+It was a comfortable drive, and I felt safe and secure behind the wheel even when I was doing 70mph - winning all around!

 The winner of the driving style round?